Xfers/docs/source/index.md

 > Make sure to replace `Kx4EAd1DnsZkv3qXwps8AJ8jXCPsxPMHTAFLM2sKSyg` with your API key.

-Xfers connect uses a pair of API Keys and API Secret to access its APIs.
+Xfers Connect uses a pair of API Keys and API Secret to access its APIs.

-Write in to us at support@xfers.io to request for your Xfers connect API Keys.
+Write in to us at support@xfers.io to request for your Xfers Connect API Keys.
 You will provided with a pair of keys named `X-XFERS-APP-API-KEY` and `X-XFERS-APP-SECRET-KEY`.

-Xfers connect expects the API key to be included in all API requests to the server in a header that looks like the following:
+Xfers Connect expects the API key to be included in all API requests to the server in a header that looks like the following:

 `X-XFERS-APP-API-KEY: Kx4EAd1DnsZkv3qXwps8AJ8jXCPsxPMHTAFLM2sKSyg`

-For all examples below we will be using the follow:

-`X-XFERS-APP-SECRET-KEY: xHsrB268LjLfrzxAraYXLHdRMpTA5XRVLDbe9gmVQTU`
+These keys are different from the usual API keys which you include in the `X-XFERS-USER-API-KEY` header.
+App Connect API keys are only used for the Xfers Connect APIs.
+Thus instead of `X-XFERS-USER-API-KEY: YOUR-NORMAL-USER-API-KEY` , you pass in `X-XFERS-APP-API-KEY: THE-APP-API-KEY` as the header instead.

 > The above command returns JSON structured like this on success: